kazurayam/HowToReadWriteXlsxFileUsingApachePoiInKatalonStudio/README.md

 This is a small Katalon Studio for demonstration purpose.
 You can download the zip of this project form the [Release](https://github.com/kazurayam/HowToReadWriteXlsxFileUsingApachePoiInKatalonStudio/releases) page, unzip it, open it with your local Katalon Studio.

 I developed this project using Katalon Studio v8.2.0 on Mac.
 This project is not KS version specific, not OS-dependent.
-It should work in every version of Katalon Studio, on Windows as well.
+It should work on every version of Katalon Studio, on Windows as well.

+## Description

 This project provides a working Test Case script which
 1. reads an Excel file `./Employee.xlsx`, print the data in the sheet into the console